Google’s Free Dark Web Report Is Dead: Here Are the Best Dark Web Monitoring Alternatives of 2026

 Is Google One dark web monitoring legit?

-Yes, it is a legitimate service offered by Google, although we didn’t find it to be a robust tool.
+Yes, it was a legitimate service offered by Google, although we didn’t find it to be a robust tool.
 We also have concerns about Google’s ability to safeguard our privacy.
 (We recommend removing your personal info from Google.)
 Those issues, however, are with the company overall and not specific to the dark web monitoring tool.

 Should I be worried if my email is on the dark web?